Belarus: EU to target firms trafficking migrants with 'blacklist' | DW | 23.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-European Union chief Ursula von der Leyen sharply criticized Belarus for channeling migrants to its border, saying the move is a clear effort by Lukashenko to "destabilize the bloc."

-European Commission head Ursula von der Leyen said the EU would create a watchlist to deter intermediaries from transporting migrants to Belarus.
+European Commission head Ursula von der Leyen has said the EU aims to create a watchlist to deter intermediaries from transporting migrants to Belarus.

-Speaking at the European Parliament, von der Leyen said Brussels would stand in solidarity with Poland, Latvia, and Lithuania.
+Speaking at the European Parliament, von der Leyen said Brussels would stand in solidarity with EU member states Poland, Latvia and Lithuania.

 She rejected the idea that there was a migrant crisis at Europe's eastern frontier, saying instead that it was an attempt by Belarus to "destabilize the bloc."